OIRNOIR/Remove-Discord-Mosaic/README.md

 Please restart your Discord client after installing.

-Commission made by oirnoir for 4shadowed on Discord.

 Some code by teltta and alyxia.dev on Discord.

 This plugin has a few bugs and issues, PRs are welcome.